ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 ### Thumb Keys Are the Light and the Way
 Seriously, having so many keys for my thumbs instead of one giant spacebar is fucking *brilliant*.
 I love it.

 I put a 2U spacebar on the right, since I almost exclusively use my right thumb.
 It was the perfect size—no more, no less than I needed.
-(My brief, disastrous experiment with a 1U spacebar proved that.)
+(My brief, disastrous experiment with a single-wide spacebar proved that.)

 Anticipating a steep learning curve with a fuckton of errors, I put Backspace and Delete as left-handed thumb keys.
 And it was fucking *glorious*!
 Hands down my single favorite feature of the Planck.

+Think about it: your thumbs are incredibly agile and dexterous, yet on a standard keyboard one of them hits a single giant spacebar, usually in the same general spot, while the other floats around doing absolutely nothing.
+What a waste of real estate and talent!

+With a traditional Backspace, when you make a mistake, you have to lift your right hand off the home row, reach over to the Backspace key, fix the error, then return to home.
+It's a constant, if minor, interruption to your flow if you have fat fingers.
+But with Backspace under my left thumb?
+I could correct errors instantly without ever breaking stride.
+My right hand stayed planted on the home row while my left thumb handled all the cleanup.
+I could even hold Raise with my right thumb, right next to the Spacebar, to turn those keys into "delete next/previous word".

+The ergonomics are night and day better.
+No stretching, no reaching, no breaking your wrist position.
+It's one of those features that sounds minor on paper but transforms the entire typing experience once you've lived with it.

 Fuck a giant spacebar, why isn't this standard?
 And why is it so hard to find a good 60% keyboard with split spacebar support?